mrjoelkemp/phpepl/README.md

 `src/phpepl.js` is the main script for the website.
 This gets built into `dist/phpepl.js` which is referenced by `phpepl/index.html`.

-The php evaluation code is in `src/eval/`.
-The file `src/eval/unsafe.php` is the unsandboxed version, whereas `src/eval/index.php` is the PHPSandboxed version.
+The php evaluation code is in `src/eval/index.php`.
+That endpoint is sandboxed by default, so toggle the `$sandbox_me` var in `src/eval/index.php` to disable the sandbox locally.

-If you'd like to simulate the sandboxed environment in development, change the `evalUrl` in `phpepl.js` to the `sandboxed` url.
-This will be made easier in the future.

 * With grunt running, that change should rebuild the app and you can just refresh the page.